-(3) The Varbola Formation (ca 11 m, Juuru Regional Stage, Hirnantian-Rhuddanian) is represented mainly by the alternation of packstones/grainstones and marl beds in the lower part of the section (Koigi Member) and mainly by wackestones with occasional interbeds of packstones in its middle and upper parts.
-The formation contains abundant tabulate corals, stromatoporoids, rugosans, brachiopods, echinoderms and other shelly fossils (Fig. 19.6).
-Microfossil samples have revealed an abundance of benthic forms, notably scolecodonts, but chitinozoans and conodonts and very rare and of very low diversity indicating strong impact of the Hirnantian extinction to these groups.
-The diversity of conodont fauna increases and new taxa appear in the lower Varbola Fm.
-However, although these taxa are characteristic of Silurian, as also is Rexroadus nathani found higher in succession, all of them appear already in the Hirnantian (Armstrong 1996).
+(3) The Varbola Formation (ca 11 m, Juuru Regional Stage, Hirnantian-Rhuddanian) is represented mainly by the alternation of packstones/grainstones and marl beds.
+The formation contains abundant tabulate corals, stromatoporoids, rugosans, brachiopods, echinoderms and other shelly fossils (Fig. 8.6).
+Microfossil samples have revealed an abundance of benthic forms, notably scolecodonts.
+However, chitinozoans and conodonts and very rare and of very low diversity indicating strong impact of the Hirnantian extinction to these groups.

-The lowermost part of the formation, the Koigi Member, is usually represented by lime mudstones, but in the Reinu quarry, the grainstones containing quartz admixture overlying the Siuge / Tõrevere lithotypes are also assigned to the Koigi Member.
-Alternatively, these grainstones could be considered as of Kamariku Member, which constitutes the uppermost part of the Ärina Formation.
-Fig. 19.5 shows the lower boundary of the unit and succession of three rock varieties: (1) brown kerogenous Siuge wackestone, (2) 5-cm-thick grainstone bed, overlain by (3) fine-grained mudstone unit, typical
+The lowermost part of the formation, the Koigi Member, is usually represented by lime mudstones, but in the Reinu quarry, the grainstones overlying the Siuge / Tõrevere lithotypes are also assigned to the Koigi Member.
+Fig. 8.5 shows the lower boundary of the unit and succession of three rock varieties: (1) brown kerogenous Siuge wackestone, (2) 5-cm-thick grainstone bed, overlain by (3) fine-grained mudstone unit, typical of the Koigi Member.
+In places, the basal part of the Koigi Member contains a conglomerate with pebbles several cm in size and large fragments of corals and stromatoporoids.